satyamjais1193/DSA/README.md

 # DSA
-A collection of Data Structures and Algorithms problems solved from platforms like LeetCode and GeeksforGeeks.
-This repo includes a wide range of problems—from beginner to advanced—organized by topic and difficulty, implemented primarily in C++
+# DSA Practice Problems 🚀

+This repository contains solutions to various Data Structures and Algorithms problems from:
+- **LeetCode**
+- **GeeksforGeeks (GFG)**

+### ✨ Features
+- Well-structured solutions with clean code
+- Covers topics like Arrays, Strings, Trees, Linked Lists, Graphs, Dynamic Programming, and more
+- Regularly updated as part of consistent practice